duglin/k8s-conformance/README.md

 The output will be a list of each test that is executed along with the result - `PASS` or `FAIL`.

+By default `kubecon` will run all tests in serialize mode.
+If you want to run them in parallel then specify the `-p` flag with the number of tests that should be run at the same time - e.g. `-p 5`.

 TODO: Show Sample Output

 ### Structure of the Tests